-Set up a consultation to learn how the Law Offices of David L. Leon, PC can represent you in acquiring a commercial space to conduct business.
+Set up a consultation to learn how The Law Offices of David L. Leon PC can represent you in acquiring a commercial space to conduct business.

-There are a variety of ways to buy and sell business in Texas.
+There are a variety of ways to buy and sell businesses in Texas.
 Common ways include sales of all assets, stock or unit transfers, and mergers.
 Business brokers may or may not be involved.

-We can assist you with the all aspects of this type of commercial transaction.
+We can assist you with all aspects of this type of commercial transaction.
 Some items to consider are applicable code compliance, employee retention, UCC liens, commercial leases, goodwill, and the value of the furniture, fixtures, and equipment that you are buying.

-Contact the Law Offices of David L. Leon, PC for more information.
+Contact The Law Offices of David L. Leon PC for more information.

 If not certain what form your business will take, you probably need the legal assistance of an experienced attorney who understands the process of forming a business in Texas.
-The Law Offices of David L. Leon, PC founder David Leon can guide you through Texas’ numerous legal forms for businesses.
+The Law Offices of David L. Leon PC founder David Leon can guide you through Texas’ numerous legal forms for businesses.

 Once you have your business formed, you will need to obtain a Federal Tax Identification Number using an IRS SS4 Application for Employer Identification Number.
 The tax identification number is crucial for your business, as you will need it in order to open your commercial bank account.
-Additionally, the number is required for preparation of your various tax documents.
+Additionally, the number is required for the preparation of your various tax documents.

-The Law Offices of David L. Leon, PC can assist you with governmental compliance, planning and zoning, and other license and registration issues either directly or by association with other professionals.
+The Law Offices of David L. Leon PC can assist you with governmental compliance, planning and zoning, and other license and registration issues either directly or by association with other professionals.

 There are times the officers and directors may be liable for their actions taken on behalf of a company.
 Additionally, directors and officers owe specific duties of loyalty to the company.
 Breaches of these duties are actionable.
 Problems also may arise when minority shareholders are treated unfairly.

 We can help you through these issues, including director and shareholder litigation actions.
-Contact the Law Offices of David L. Leon, PC to explore your options.
+Contact The Law Offices of David L. Leon PC to explore your options.

 If your company was formed outside Texas and you want to conduct business in Texas, you may need to "qualify.”
 Qualifying an out-of-state company to transact business in this state requires petitioning the Texas Secretary of State for a Certificate of Authority.

-Certificate of Authority application is one of the services we offer.
+A certificate of Authority application is one of the services we offer.
 If you have a Texas company seeking to transact business in another state, that state may require a Certificate of Authority, too.
 In order to get that state to issue your company a Certificate of Authority, we can request the Texas Secretary of State to issue a Certificate of Good Standing or a Certificate of Existence for your business.